What are the characteristics of a successful adoptive or foster parent?

 For most families, the preparation and approval process takes four to six months.
 Depending on your preferences, matching and selection could take from a few months to a year or more.
 Once a child moves into your home you are in the final stretch.
 You will be able to finalize the adoption through the court in six to 12 months.
 This period allows your family and the child a time to adjust with continued support.

 Why does it take so long?

 We understand this can be frustrating.
-However, the adoption process is specifically designed to maximize the likelihood of success for the child and family.
-If you have concerns about the length of time it is taking to complete certain steps, speak with your family’s caseworker.
+However, the preparation, matching and transition will maximize the likelihood of success for the child and your family.
+If you have concerns about the length of time it takes to complete certain steps, speak with your family’s caseworker.